trackow/trackow.github.io/README.md

 ### Research

+> Climate models are vital to understand and predict our changing Earth.
+I do my share by accounting for
+> underrepresented ocean eddies, leads in sea ice, and entirely new model components that impact climate variability
+> (e.g. meltwater from drifting icebergs or stochasticity in the air-sea exchange) , so that we can be confident in our future decisions.

 ### Outreach / Blogposts / Interviews / Podcasts

 1. **A brief history of A68 - the world's largest iceberg**.
 [Link to the post @ EGU's Cryoblog](https://blogs.egu.eu/divisions/cr/2020/09/25/climate-change-cryosphere-a-brief-history-of-a68-the-worlds-largest-iceberg/)